adhit7/mongoDB-queries/README.md

-# Mongo DB based on LMS queries
+# Mongo DB queries based on LMS model

 1.Find all the topics and tasks which are thought in the month of October.<br>